-Web Applications using MongoDB – MongoDB is one of the best tools for serious web developers, and this article on MongoDB will look at everything you need to know to build web applications with MongoDB.
-But before we begin, let’s take a closer look at the popular tool.
+Web Applications using MongoDB – MongoDB is among the best tools for serious web developers.
+This article on MongoDB will look at everything you need to know to build web applications with MongoDB.
+But before we begin, let’s look at the popular tool.

 In the simplest terms, MongoDB is a cross-platform document-oriented NoSQL database that uses JSON-like documents using dynamic schemas, called BSON documents, instead of following the conventional relational database (RDB) structure.